 UW tenure-track faculty at all ranks; faculty who have already received digital humanities fellowships may apply again to continue work in the digital humanities.

-Digital Humanities Summer Fellowships support scholars pursuing research projects that use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.
-We have, in addition, expanded our call for proposals to include projects focused on digital humanities pedagogy.
+Our first priority for the Digital Humanities Summer Fellowships is to support scholars pursuing research projects that use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.
+Our second priority is projects focused on digital humanities pedagogy.
 Joint applications for collaborative projects are encouraged.
-This may take the form of two faculty members working together, each with a full fellowship, or one faculty member and one doctoral student working together, each with a full fellowship.
+This may take, for example, the form of two faculty members working together, each with a full fellowship, or one faculty member and one doctoral student working together, each with a full fellowship.
 Faculty members are also encouraged to include short-term collaborators or consultants in adjacent fields, such as instructional design, information science, and digital preservation.

-We are interested in projects that address the goal of incorporating digital humanities skills and methods into graduate and undergraduate education.
+In terms of pedagogy, we are interested in projects that address the goal of incorporating digital humanities skills and methods into graduate and undergraduate education.
 This work might be undertaken at the level of a dynamic reimagining of a single course, or instructional innovation within a program or department—or across them.
-At the doctoral level, this might take the form of a new graduate seminar with strong digital humanities components, the development of a workshop series for doctoral students to sharpen their DH skills, a rigorous exploration of digital dissertation formats, or something else.
+At the doctoral level, this might take the form of a new graduate seminar with strong digital humanities components, the development of a workshop series for doctoral students to sharpen their DH skills, or a rigorous exploration of digital dissertation formats.

 Our purpose is to help introduce and diffuse creative uses of digital technologies in our courses and curricula across the humanities and humanistic social sciences.
 How might digital platforms and other tools be deployed in your courses for exploring and creating online archives and exhibits, timelines and visualizations, mapping, and multi-modal storytelling and research, including podcasts?
 Omeka?
 Scalar?
 Tableau Public, Manifold?
 What use might students of textual editing make of the text-encoding initiative and new modes of publication?

-Awards are based predominantly on the scholarly merit of the applications as well as the level of preparation demonstrated by applicants to undertake and complete the project.
+Awards are based predominantly on the scholarly merit of the application and/or the contribution the project will make to the development of a pedagogical infrastructure for digital humanities at the UW as well as on the level of preparation demonstrated by applicants to undertake the project.
 Projects do not necessarily have to be completed during the summer fellowship term.

 Terms of Award